 Kyoto’s Nishijin Textile Centre is a very busy spot, but we chose it because it’s in Kyoto’s traditional weaving district.
 Upon arrival we opted to head upstairs to have a look at the traditional looms used to make kimono fabric.

 We were in luck, as one of the Nishijin ladies was in the middle of producing a beautiful silk obi.

-Such an expanse of substance and atmosphere didn’t just spring up overnight, though.
+These markets have quite a history.
 The temple’s principle image is Yakushi Nyorai, the Medicine Buddha.
 Market vendors have been setting up on the 21st of each month for hundreds of years, catering to the thousands of monthly pilgrims who would travel here to pray for good health.

 It goes without saying that we found ourselves drawn to fabrics both old and new: old boro, and new sashiko pieces.